jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

     - [ ] Is it a *notation* or is it a *run-time*?
         - [ ] (Texts might insist that Circle is a run-time, while the notation might be the main point of things.)
     - [ ] Over-awareness of pointers?

+### Scope Limitation

+At one point (e.g. in 2004) I think I thought I would cover *everything*.
+Now (2021-03-04) I feel a split up into large blocks might be better:

+- Diagram notation
+- Precise underlying rules
+- A stand-along Circle programming environment
+- Integration with other systems (e.g. using diagrams to express C# code, folder structures, etc.)
+- Programming language vs standard libraries
+- What apps might be programmed in it
+- Could this run as a stand-alone operating system?

+In the process of trying to figure things out, I may have involved more.
+But now (2021-03-04) the scope just seems to be:

+- Diagram notation

+#### Other Notes about Scope

+- No programming
+- No apps
+- Just documentation
+- More about existing content, rather than new ideas.
+- Only "Language" topics (not "Framework", "Operating System" or "Applications & Media")

 ## Information